kathrynchapman/CANTEMIST2020/README.md

 # CANTEMIST2020
-Repo for CANTEMIST 2020 Shared Task - coding
+# This is the repo for the CANTEMIST 2020 Shared Task - coding